Born in Montreal, Quebec (Canada), Joanne Brouard has lived in Quebec and Ontario to

 where she lives and works.

-dystrophy, she turned to writing once again.
-She is currently writing a book
+Dystrophy (OPMD), she turned to writing once again.
+She wrote a book in which

-in which she offers her testimony, personal tips, and several original recipes
+she offers her testimony, personal insight, and several original recipes

-to help those who, like her, struggle with swallowing.
+to inspire and bring comfort to those who, like her,